 - RAZOR SHARP - Chef’sChoice advanced CrissCross sharpening technology delivers an extremely sharp edge by using diamond abrasive wheels which sharpen...

 - EASY TO USE - Precise bevel angle control creates ultra-sharp 15 and 20-degree edges

-This sharpening tool uses pure diamond during all three sharpening stages, which defines the name.
+This manual sharpening tool uses pure diamond during all three sharpening stages, which defines the name.
 So it’s no surprise that this sharpener has such excellent sharpening capabilities when combined with the crisscross sharpening pattern.
 A properly sharpened knife will have an arch-shaped cutting angle, a revived blade, and a mirror-like gloss after only a few strokes.